juhp/stack-all/README.md

 ### Specifying LTS versions
 You can abbreviate `lts-XX` args to `ltsXX` on the commandline.
-`lts` is also accepted and resolved to the latest major LTS version.
+`lts` is also accepted and resolves to the latest major LTS version.

 You can also use ghc major version aliases: eg `ghc9.6` corresponds to `lts22` or `ghc-9.2` to `lts-20`.